Confidential Reporting of Unethical or Illegal Activity (G-42)

 The purpose of this section is to describe the rules and procedures for recording and responding to confidential reports of perceived unethical or illegal activity, as required by Board Policy G-42, “Confidential Reporting of Unethical and Illegal Activity.”

-- Employees, students, and the public-at-large may report any perceived unethical or Illegal activity to the designated PSC senior administrator, Dr. Marie Hansel, either in person, through a dedicated phone line: (708) 709-7789, or via email at firstname.lastname@example.org.
+- Employees, students, and the public-at-large may report any perceived unethical or illegal activity to a designated PSC senior administrator, Elighie Wilson, either in person through a dedicated phone line (708-709-7789), web site (www.prairiestate.edu/whistleblowing), and an email address firstname.lastname@example.org.
 The report may be anonymous at the discretion of the complainant.

 - The designated senior administrator (DSA) will maintain an electronic database of all reports.
 Each report received will be recorded in an electronic database or log book, including a thorough description of the incident.
 Each report will be assigned a unique case identifier and searchable keywords to facilitate tracking and collation of reports.